Information for Participants

 This registry does not involve any changes to the medical care you receive.
 You will continue to receive the standard medical care; we simply record what happens to you.

 There is a risk that you may become upset or distressed when contacted by registry staff, or when completing one of the questionnaires.
 Remember, you can choose not to complete the questionnaires or withdraw from the registry at any time.
-If you are distressed you can contact Beyond Blue on 1300 224 636.
+If you are distressed, the following resources may be helpful:

 What does participation in this registry involve?

 1. Collection of information from medical records